nixos-asia/website/en/nix-rapid.md

 # Rapid Introduction to Nix

-The goal of this mini-tutorial is to introduce you to [[nix]] as quickly as possible while also preparing the motivated learner to dive deeper into [the whole Nix ecosystem][zero-to-nix].
+The goal of this mini-tutorial is to introduce you to [[nix]] the language, including [[flakes]], as quickly as possible while also preparing the motivated learner to dive deeper into [the whole Nix ecosystem][zero-to-nix].
 At the end of this introduction, you will be able to create a #[[flakes|flake.nix]] that builds a package and provides a [[dev|developer environment]] shell.

 ![[nix-rapid.png]]

+>[!tip] Purely functional
-If you are already experienced in [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming), it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of *file system* (as opposed to values stored in memory).
+> If you are already experienced in [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming), it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of *file system* (as opposed to values stored in memory).
+>

-> [..] we can treat the file system in an operating system like memory in a running program, and equate package management to memory management
+> > [..] we can treat the file system in an operating system like memory in a running program, and equate package management to memory management

-## Install
+## Pre-requisites

-Nix can be [[install|installed on Linux and macOS]].
+- **Install Nix**: Nix can be [[install|installed on Linux and macOS]].
 If you are using [[nixos]], it already comes with Nix pre-installed.
+- **Plan with Nix**: To play with the nix command, see [[nix-first]]

 ## Attrset